 Taking this information into account, the consult team provides facility recommendations to the patient and their care teams.
 In some situations, the patient may be cleared to go straight home, with follow-up care received at an outpatient therapy clinic or through home health visits.
 In other situations, the patient may be encouraged to go to an inpatient rehabilitation hospital, a skilled nursing facility or long-term hospital.

-“Each facility has a different amount of physician coverage, therapy options and specialized services,” says John Dawes, chief executive officer of the Rusk Rehabilitation Center.
+“Each facility has a different amount of physician coverage, therapy options and specialized services,” says John Dawes, chief executive officer of the Rusk Rehabilitation Hospital.
 “People with more rehabilitative and medical needs, such as a brain injury or a stroke, will often times go to an inpatient rehab facility, such as Rusk.
 We’re proud of our collaborative relationship with MU Health Care and the work that Dr. Worsowicz’s team does to guide patients on their road to recovery.”

 Inpatient rehabilitation facilities and skilled nursing facilities cater to patients with different needs.
 Patients at Rusk undergo intensive rehabilitation therapy — typically three hours a day — and are closely monitored by physicians with specialized rehabilitation training.
 But not every patient will require or tolerate such intensive care.
 For these individuals, a skilled nursing facility may be a better fit.